cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/DailyReports.md

 ## DAY 3 - 20/08/2021

 I worked to improve the movement mechanincs, so now we can't jump and crouch as we please, you can control your jump height, and the speed is divided in 5 categories, from super slow to super fast.
 I also added the fall feature, even tough we don't have animation.
 I want to implement my virtual camera next;

+## DAY 4 - 23/08/2021

+Today I was able to implement some changes on my Collision detection, a tip given to me by a mentor.
+It fixed my level generator bug, that was breaking the movement system.
+With the generator fixed, I implemented some improvements in it, to get close on how we want it to create the levels